 Certain investments are measured at fair value within the hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-The District's investment in not required to be categorized wihin the fair market hierarchy.
-This investment is calculated using the net asset value method (NAV) per share
+The Distict's investment in not required to be cateigorized within the fair value hierarchy.
+This investment's value is calculated using the net asset value method (NAV) per share.